al1brn/geonodes/README.md

 Data classes can be created in three ways:
 1. From constant values
 2. From group input
-3. From class initializer
+3. Mesh and Curve constructors

-### Constant initialization
+### 1. Constant initialization

 Value classes can be initialized by passing a value in the class init: